marco262/my_wiki/data/onednd/class/wizard.md

 ### Level 2: Scholar

 While studying magic, you also specialized in an academic field of study.
 Choose one of the following skills in which you have proficiency: Arcana, History, Nature, or Religion.
-You have Expertise in the chosen skill.
+You have [[glossary:Expertise]] in the chosen skill.

 ### Level 3: Wizard Subclass